King Charles’s Coronation: Complete hour-by-hour guide to events across the weekend

 From military bases in all corners of the country - including at firing stations in Edinburgh, Cardiff and Belfast, and on His Majesty’s ships at sea - gun salutes will sound out to herald the moment when the King is crowned.

-The exception will be at The Tower of London and Horse Guards Parade, where a 62 round salute and a six-gun salvo will fire respectively.
+Meanwhile, a 62 round salute and a six-gun salvo will fire at both the Tower of London and Horse Guards Parade.

 Enthronement